-Gen Z is motivated to stay up to date to voice an opinion, either to be seen as an influencer or merely to contribute meaningfully to discussions it gives them something to talk about with their friends.
+Media consumption by Generation Z is driven by the need to stay up to date to voice an opinion, either to be seen as an influencer or to contribute meaningfully in discussions.
+It gives them something to talk about with their friends.

-They identify sites like Facebook (37%), Google (33%), and YouTube (31%) as their preferred channels to catch trending news, and they follow specific news publications like CNA, Kompas, and Mothership on Telegram to stay updated.2
+Gen Z news sources include channels like Facebook (37%), Google (33%), and YouTube (31%) to catch trending news, as well as Telegram accounts of news publications, like CNA, Kompas, and Mothership, to stay updated.2

 Gen Z identifies online sites as their preferred channels to catch trending news:

 Down the rabbit hole: Give them a new perspective

 Gen Zers want nuances in a world of bite-sized information.
 With so many people expressing opinions online and a pervasive cancel culture, Gen Z consults multiple sources to find out where online publications or platforms are getting their facts, as well as search for multiple perspectives to form their own opinion and be able to back it up.

 When searching for new information, Gen Zers create their own syllabus.
 Some even see YouTube as a professor.
 They’re no longer confined to their immediate teaching environment and instead supplement their learning with more engaging mentors and learning modalities to suit their needs.